 The Formula for Forgiveness

-10. Thy kingdom come.
-Thy will be done in earth, as it is in heaven.
+may your will be done on earth as it is in heaven.

-12. And forgive us our debts, as we forgive our debtors.
+12 and forgive us our debts, as we ourselves have forgiven our debtors.

 Forgiveness as Mercy